johndpope/Bitcoin_non_coerced_hardfork/README.md

 If I'm completely mistaken, I'll be the first to admit it, and I have broad shoulders, so have at it!

+# What is Coercion in the context of bitcoin?

+Coercion in the NCHF relates to the requirement of a node owner to upgrade their node client to a version that recognizes a consensus rule change.
+If node owner is forced to upgrade their node client in order to continue using bitcoin, they are being coerced to do so.

+The premise of a hard-fork is that it has broad consensus, having a feature-set that is desirable, or it will not be proposed in the first place.
+The NCHF proposal makes no comment on the specifics of the hard-fork architecture of the new chain.
+The proposal demonstrates that even after the hard-fork, bitcoin may still be safely used without leading to a chain-split that requires a node owner to change their node client software.
+It is this lack of a requirement of users to change their node client that defines the lack of coercion.
+It makes no comment on whether the feature-set of the new chain or the old chain is more desirable.
+Having a more desirable feature-set is not to be confused with coercion to use that feature-set.

 # The Issues

 It is my belief that any hard-fork in bitcoin that doesn't have 100% acceptance of the consensus enforcing nodes in bitcoin is the creation of an alt-coin.
 Because it is effectively impossible to source the opinion of the node owners for a given change, any proposal for a hard-fork will never be able to source the desirability for a change until the mechanism for the hard-fork is activated, and then you learn what the support is.
 Any voting mechanism will not accurately reflect support.